DreamLineLove/CS-2101/java/chapter2/textbook/README.md

 if the class is public.

 ### No 4
-- Different types can be concantenated
+- Different types can be concantenated.
 - (Though idk which language mechanism or specific part of Java allows this to happen)

+### No 8
+- The output of both a and b will be 10.

+### No 11
+- Comments cannot be nested.